otvam/pypeec/paper.md

 tolerance of 4%, the quasi-static problem is solved in 4 seconds.
 The FFT acceleration allows dense PEEC problems with 10^7^ degrees of freedom to be solved in 80 seconds.

+The performances of PyPEEC are impacted by the following factors.
+For problems dominated by eddy-currents and/or containing magnetic materials, the majority of the computational effort (typically over 70%) is linked to the FFT accelerated multiplications.
+In such cases, the performances are directly driven by the FFT solver and benefits from the available parallel and GPU algorithms.
+Finally, it should be noted that PyPEEC is using a regular voxel structure to represent the geometry.
+This implies that large geometries with small features cannot be meshed efficiently.

 # Acknowledgments